Here at France Motorhome Hire, we have a lot of experience in campervan trip planning in France.

 Most people want to see and do new, interesting things and above all relax during their trip.
 You cannot do this if you are trying to cover big distances as all you will see is campsites and fast roads instead of the charming things that lay around every corner waiting to be explored.

-7. Don’t hire a motorhome if all you want to see is big cities and nothing in between
+7. Don’t hire a campervan if all you want to see is big cities and nothing in between

-Motorhome travel is suitable for just about any kind of itinerary with the exception of trips that exclusively visit big cities.
+Campervan trip planning in France is not best suited for big cities.
 If your plan is to see Paris, Bruges, Amsterdam, Bordeaux, Nice, Rome and Barcelona without stopping to see anything in between, a motorhome is the wrong choice.
 It’s nice to see the odd city for a change of pace but if all you want to see is big cities with lots of kilometres in between each, our advice is to fly and use hotels.

 Big city visits are usually enjoyed and appreciated by our clients but never seem to be the highlight of any holiday.
 It’s the unexpected encounter that always seem to rank as the best experience of a motorhome trip; Parking overnight in the grounds of a chateau vineyard at the invitation of the winemaker, stumbling across a pretty town with a music festival in full swing, tasting a great cheese with the man who made it, seeing spectacular views and wildlife in the mountains, canoeing down the river in a famous gorge.